-In order to assert the right to data portability, the data subject may at any time contact any employee of the Dicey's.
+In order to assert the right to data portability, the data subject may at any time contact any employee of the E-Ticks.

 Each data subject shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to processing of personal data concerning him or her, which is based on point (e) or (f) of Article 6(1) of the GDPR.
 This also applies to profiling based on these provisions.

-If the Dicey's processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
+The E-Ticks shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defense of legal claims.
+If the E-Ticks processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to the Dicey's to the processing for direct marketing purposes, the Dicey's will no longer process the personal data for these purposes.
+If the data subject objects to the E-Ticks to the processing for direct marketing purposes, the E-Ticks will no longer process the personal data for these purposes.

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.

-if the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Dicey's.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the E-Ticks.

 The data controller shall collect and process the personal data of applicants for the purpose of the processing of the application procedure.
 The processing may also be carried out electronically.
 This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website to the controller.
 If the data controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically erased two months after notification of the refusal decision, provided that no other legitimate interests of the controller are opposed to the erasure.
 Other legitimate interest in this relation is, e.g., a burden of proof in a procedure under the General Equal Treatment Act (AGG).